joshuasearle/sorting-algorithm-visualiser/README.md

 ### Cool Sorting Algorithm Combos

+- quick sort on a reverse sorted list
 - heap sort on a sorted list
 - heap sort on a reverse sorted list
 - merge sort on a reverse sorted list